multimac/blazingdb-python/README.md

 - `CreateTableStage` - Creates tables in BlazingDB before data is imported into them
 - `DropTableStage` - Drops existing tables in BlazingDB before data is imported into them
 - `LimitImportStage` - Only imports the given number of rows, ignoring any remaining
+- `PostImportHackStage` - Performs a few queries to fix issues BlazingDB has with importing data
 - `PrefixTableStage` - Prefixes the destination table with the given prefix
 - `TruncateTableStage` - Truncates data a table in BlazingDB (may be required for DropTableStage)